VasuGoel/trump-tweets/README.md

 ## [16] "winter"          "#maga"
 ```

-Now we are now ready to extract the words for all our tweets.
+Now we are now ready to extract the words for all our tweets:

 ``` r
 tweet_words <- campaign_tweets %>%